teambit/docs/docs/tutorials/bit-nodejs-tutorial.md

 ...
 ```

 The output of the command tells us that Bit is unable to model most of the tracked files as components.
-According to Bit, there are some required files that it has not tracked.
+According to Bit, some required files were not tracked.
 For example, we can look at the content of `source/add.js` and see that it requires `src/internal/_curry2.js`.

 ```javascript
 import _curry2 from './internal/_curry2';